 Gross Square Feet: 195,000

 Completion Date: December 2011

 This project consists of a new state-of-the-art judicial facility on a 3.9 acre site between Federal, North and Bridge Streets in Salem, MA.
 It includes a 5 story main bar and a 3 story Juvenile Wing with a lower level.
 The complex houses 11 court rooms with a large Jury Pool Room, 12 Detainee Cells in the Lower Level, the District Attorney's Offices with a Grand Jury Room and administrative offices for 225 Staff, Security Officers and Judges.
-The project will achieve a LEED Silver Certificate.

 - Reconfiguration of traffic patterns on North & Bridge Streets